Everything PR News

 Crisis Communications

-The 2018 United Airlines Puppy Incident: How the 2017-2018 Crisis Cycle Reshaped Airline Crisis Communications
+United Airlines Puppy Incident: The 2017-2018 Crisis Cycle

-EPR Editorial TeamEPR Editorial Team10 min read
+EPR Editorial TeamEPR Editorial Team6 min read

 Share

-The 2018 United Airlines Puppy Incident: How the 2017-2018 Crisis Cycle Reshaped Airline Crisis Communications
+United Airlines Puppy Incident: The 2017-2018 Crisis Cycle

-The Incident — March 12, 2018
+The incident — March 12, 2018

 On March 12, 2018, a Houston-bound United Airlines flight from New York LaGuardia carried Catalina Robledo, her daughter Sophia Ceballos, and the family's ten-month-old French bulldog Kokito.
 The flight attendant insisted the pet carrier be placed in the overhead bin despite the carrier's TSA-approved status as an in-cabin item and despite the family's documented payment of the in-cabin pet fee.
 The carrier remained in the overhead bin throughout the three-and-a-half-hour flight.
 Kokito died inside the bin from asphyxiation before the flight landed in Houston.